yizenglistat/glmsusie/README.md

 ## Overview

-**glmsusie** implements the *generalized sum of single effects (gSuSiE)* framework via a blockwise coordinate ascent algorithm, performing variable selection with uncertainty quantification to generalized linear and Cox models.
+**glmsusie** implements the *generalized sum of single effects (gSuSiE)* framework via a blockwise coordinate ascent algorithm, performing variable selection with uncertainty quantification for generalized linear and Cox models.

+This R package accompanies the manuscript entitled *"A simple implementation of variable selection for general regression models with highly correlated predictors"* and provides reproducible code for the simulation studies presented in the paper.

 Key features:
 - **Variable selection** with uncertainty quantification through BIC-based posterior inclusion probabilities (PIPs)